CianHub/issue-tracker/README.md

 7. Users can upvote or create a bug ticket for free.
 8. Users can view progress on tickets being worked on.
 9. If new tickets have been created since the users last login, the user is shown a notification upon their next login.
-10. A staff member can do all of the above plus edit/delete any ticket or comment and view the user list page
+10. A staff member can do all of the above plus edit/delete any ticket or comment and view the user list page.
-11. A superuser can do all of the above plus edit/delete users on the user list page and promote users to staff members
+11. A superuser can do all of the above plus edit/delete users on the user list page and promote users to staff members.

 ## Technologies Used